Horsiq/images/README.md

 ## 3. Conclusions

-As the last bullet point from Hans Roslings Factfulness says, “. . .
+As the last bullet point from Hans Roslings _Factfulness_ says, “. . .
 Risks that we should worry about; global pandemic, financial collapse, world war and extreme poverty.”
 I believe that the risk that I could contribute to the most in regards of my circle of influence is climate change.

 I have therefore decided to choose UNSDG number 13 Climate Action.
 What are my “be’s”?
 How do I tackle this problem “inside-out”?
 What kind of “control” do I have?
 And what commitments can I make to myself?

-I need to change the method of my influence to tackle the problem inside-out by the following “be’s”:
+I need to change the method of my influence to tackle the problem "inside-out" by the following “be’s”:
 * I can be more resourceful
 * I can be more climatically aware
 * I can be more helpful
 * I can be more educated about climate change
 * I can be more adaptable

+According to Hans Rosling, the biggest villain in terms of CO2 emissions are the richest group (Level 4) and that we cannot expect mid-income countries to stop their development so that we can continue to live invariably:
+  _In fact, do you know how much of all the fossil fuel burned each year is burned by the richest billion?
+More than half of it.
+Then the second richest billion burns half of what is left, and so on and so on, down to the poorest million, who are responsible for 1 percent._
+  _. . . we in the West seem to shift responsibility away from ourselves and onto others.
+We can say that “they” cannot live like us.
+The right way to say is, “We cannot live like us”._